-Best Mountain Biking Accessories
+Best Mountain Bike Accessories

-10 Best Mountain Biking Accessories
+Top 10 Mountain Bike Accessories

-As expected, this helmet provides a snug overall fit, but still allows for a comfortable wear.
+As expected, this helmet provides a snug overall fit, but still allows for comfortable wear.
 Depending on the size choice, it will fit heads with a circumference between 54 and 62 centimeters, which is the average range for the adult head.

 Created from lightweight molded EPS plastic material that features superb ventilation, this helmet is tough enough to withstand most impacts, but light enough to be worn without a second thought.

 Since the weight of the helmet is minimal and the number of vents allows for maximum airflow, this is one of the most comfortable helmets we’ve seen in a long time.